netsec-ethz/lightning-filter/docs/Plugins.md

 Plugins are modules that can be enabled to extend the packet processing pipeline.
 E.g., a plugin could filter traffic before it is processed by a worker, i.e., core modules.
 Intra-AS packets could be forwarded directly without further processing, or rate limited could be applied for certain packets.

-In LF, to enable a plugin, add its name to the semicolon-separated list of the CMake variable `LF_PLUGINS`.
+In LF, to enable a plugin, add its name to the colon-separated list of the CMake variable `LF_PLUGINS`.
 E.g.:

 ```
-cmake -D LF_PLUGINS "bypass;wg_ratelimiter"
+cmake -D LF_PLUGINS=\"bypass:wg_ratelimiter\"
 ```

 ## Bypass (name: bypass)